FluorescentTouch/battleship/README.md

 # battleship

-Battleship is simple application, that emulates this game.
+Battleship is simple application, that emulates batlleships game.

 ## Toolset